SiddhantDas18/Sidpy/README.md

 ## Day 3
 ### Created a dictionary where I added some key and value and they are user generated
 ### Create a program Where I can add multiple values in a single key
+### Created a solvingbug jupyter notebook where I solved some bugs on some given problems